team-dev-docs/lits-dev-docs-playground/dev-docs/context-javascript-ltsquickstart-customizedvectorindex.js.md

 # Custom Vector Index Quickstart

-This code tutorial creates a vector index and queries it, while also configuring the the LLM, the ServiceContext, and the similarity_top_k.
+This code tutorial creates a vector index and queries it.
+The vector index will use embeddings to fetch the top k most relevant nodes.
+By default, the top k is 2.

 Make sure you are still in the <code>javascript/ltsquickstart</code>